archetype-themes/devkit/1. Getting Started/Developing themes with components/c. Setting up the development environment.md

 ### 2. Setup your development store
   - You'll need a development store to preview your code as you work.
 Use one that you already have or go ahead and create a new one!

-### 3. Setup the Github integration with your shop.
+### 3. Setup the Github integration with your shop
   - Open the Shopify admin and navigate to `Online Store` > `Themes`.
   - Click on the `Add theme` button and select `Connect from Github`.
   - Follow the prompts to connect your Github account to the development store.